PerseusDL/perseusld/CODE_REVIEW.md

 I don't think it needs to be tightly coupled with a UI.
 It probably is best to view the widget as a data retrieval system only.

+    BMA: okay so we are moving these triggers to the sidecart plugin anyway now correct?

 ## Singleton?
 You could make this class a singleton so you could call class methods with the this keyword.